In this article

 To reap the benefits of business tax write-offs, you must account for all the business expenses incurred by your company.
 Then, you can deduct these expenses from your income, lowering your tax liability.
 But where does one start?

 This article covers everything you need to know about business expenses–categorizing them, which ones are tax-deductible, and why you need business expense categories.
+In addition, it is a good starting point to understand how to organize your spending to maximize your tax deductions.

 What Are Tax-Deductible Business Expenses?